There are quite a lot of reasons for why you might want to get a dog ramp.

 This dog ramp sells for just over $100 including free shipping from within Australia.
 It has a patented tri-fold design and raised edges that help prevent dogs from slipping off the side.

 This handmade ramp is specifically designed with dachshunds in mind.
-Ships from Canada but with free shipping to Australia at the time of writing this article.
+Ships from Queensland.

 Lightweight Folding Car Ramp